Discover which accounts are overdue and collect on them before they become a problem.

 If your list is still too unwieldy, you can restrict the list by provider or minimum balance.
 Why spend your time on account balances that are less than $25.00?
 The amount you set is up to you.
 Remember to weigh the costs of collecting a debt against the amount of the debt.
 Why trip over a dollar to pick up a nickel?

 You can also list only accounts from which you received a payment before a specified date, or you can skip accounts with pending insurance claims that have an estimated patient portion of less than $20.00 (or whatever amount you determine is appropriate).
 Other helpful options include the ability to filter your list by the number of payments missed or the number of days an account or an insurance claim is outstanding.

 Once you have created a workable list, you can then choose how to contact these accounts.
-By clicking the Quick Letters, Send Message, or More Information (Dial) buttons on the Collections Manager toolbar, you can contact your patients by letter, e-mail message, or phone, respectively.
+By clicking the Quick Letters, Send Message, or More Information buttons on the Collections Manager toolbar, you can contact your patients by letter, e-mail message, or have easy access to their phone number(s), respectively.

 If you telephone your patients through the More Information dialog box, you can click the Add Journal Entry button to add a journal entry to the Office Journal, documenting the contact.
 If the amount owed is small and the account is not more than a few days late, consider making a phone call or sending an e-mail message.
 These contact methods are often quite effective, especially for long-time patients in otherwise good financial standing.

 For larger amounts, or if the account is more than 30 days overdue, a letter generated through the Quick Letters feature is likely a better choice as a follow-up to previous attempts to contact your patient.